Estimating heterogeneous wildfire effects using synthetic controls and satellite remote sensing: Conclusions

 \section{Conclusions}

 The combination of remote sensing data with quasi-experimental observational techniques such as the GSC method has, as far as we know, not been previously used in environmental studies to compute the causal effects of wildfires on vegetation with synthetic controls.
 Our results demonstrate that the impact of wildfires on vegetation in California is highly variable depending on several factors \citep{Hicke2003, Greene2004, Engel2011}.
 The estimation of counterfactual vegetation, similar to \citet{Riano2002, Lhermitte2010}, using synthetic controls for larger areas, allows us to observe the effect of each single wildfire, with the help of information collected from the rest of the observations in the same time periods.
 The nuclear norm matrix completion for synthetic controls method used in this work takes advantage of the information and similarities of observations on pre-wildfire periods, as well as the information from control areas on post-wildfire periods, in order to estimate the effect of wildfires.
 Hence, the dynamic heterogeneous effects of wildfires can be estimated using Landsat Surface Reflectance - Derived Spectral Indices (LSR-DSI) time-series data.
-Future lines of study include expanding and comparing potential areas to analyse, study different vegetation phenologies, estimating new indices, and using different satellites or segregation techniques within wildfires.
+Future lines of study include expanding and comparing potential areas to analyse, study different vegetation phenologies, estimating new indices \citep{MASSETTI2019167}, and using different satellites or segregation techniques within wildfires.

 Our work illustrates the benefit of using control regions to estimate counterfactual vegetation and assess stochastic shocks in vegetation over time.
 Even for regions with a decrease in vegetation, we can still infer the hypothetical counterfactual scenario of the absence of a wildfire on a burned region.
-Considering the probability of wildfire occurence shows that there are discernible patterns from different wildfires.
+Considering a proxy of the probability of wildfire occurrence shows that there are discernible patterns from different wildfires.